WordPress Shopping Cart plugin

 Example: http://www.example-domain-name.com/subfolder1/subfolder2 for this URL you would only select the www.example-domain-name.com

-Any mistakes will be final and you will have to contact email@example.com to get your key re-issued.
+Any mistakes will be final and you will have to contact us by submitting a ticket to get your key re-issued.
 Once you have your key you need to copy and paste it to the serial key field and submit it.
 If your serial key was generated for the wrong domain, this is where you will get an “Invalid Serial Key” message, if it is right, then you can proceed and begin using the plugin.

 - Go to Checkout > Configuration in the plugin.